 In an effort to further express the performance you get for every dollar spent on our recommendations, we're charting out the hierarchy of cards from today's story.
-The red, black, and blue bars represent how each card fares at entry, performance, and extreme detail settings and resolutions (respectively), while the orange line represents cost.
-If you mouse over the bar chart, you get a pop-up that shows performance relative to Nvidia's GeForce GTX 690 (our current 100% ceiling).
+The red, black, and blue bars represent how each card fares at 1080p, 2160p, and the average of the two (respectively), while the orange line represents cost.
+If you mouse over the bar chart, you get a pop-up that shows performance relative to AMD's Radeon R9 295X2 (our current 100% ceiling).
 Mousing over the dots on the orange line pops up a low price easily attainable on Newegg.
 Clicking a bar or dot gives you the option to shop for that card, taking you to a link of our pick in that category.
 Often, our picks give you a lower price than the average displayed.

 |GeForce GT 730 64-bit GDDR5||72.02||Amazon||11||10||11|

 |Radeon R9 280||220.00||Amazon||43||36||40|

 |Radeon R9 280X||280.00||Amazon||49||43||46|

 |Radeon R9 290||429.99||Amazon||61||58||59|

 |Radeon R9 295X2||1000||Amazon||100||100||100|

 At the beginning of the chart, you see significant performance gains for every dollar spent.
 Clearly, the Radeon R7 250X is the price/performance card to beat under $150, while the Radeon R9 270X takes top honors under $200.
 Nvidia's GeForce GTX 750 Ti offers less performance than the Radeon R7 265 for a similar price.
 It might not be the best value play, but this Nvidia card remains attractive to gamers stuck with low-end power supplies they don't want to upgrade.